Recommended Tools for UK Freelancers

 PolicyBee

 Specialist broker for freelancers and consultants.
-Frequently cheaper than direct insurers.
+Frequently competitive vs direct insurers.

 Contracts & proposals